-Varied species of catfish can be found around the globe!
-Seriously, catfish are divided into 33 families, 400 genres, and over 3000 species!
+Varied species of catfish can be found around the globe.
+They are divided into 33 families, 400 generas, and more than 3,000 species!
 From Virginia to Vienna, you can find different types of catfish.

-Various species of catfish can be found on every continent, excluding Antarctica, making them a sought-after catch for anglers and professional fishers.
+Various species of this fish can be found on every continent, excluding Antarctica, making them a sought-after catch for anglers and professional fishers.
 Whether fishing in marine water, freshwater, or brackish water, you may see the small-eyed mustached fish nearby.

 The Catfish: Are Not All Created Equally

-Catfish can range from teeny tiny like the Pencil Catfish that reaches about a centimeter at maturity to one of the largest, the wels catfish, weighing up to 440 pounds at full maturation.
+They can range from teeny tiny, like the Pencil Catfish that reaches about a centimeter at maturity to one of the largest, the wels catfish, weighing up to 440 pounds at full maturation.
 They’re voracious eaters who will consume a diverse diet and grow to incredible sizes.

-Catfish are a popular one for anglers, but one must be cautious when hunting and handling Catfish.
-Did you know about half of the catfish species are venomous?!
+Catfish are popular for anglers, but one must be cautious when hunting and handling this polliwog.
+Did you know about half of these species are venomous?!
 Half!
-Some can even prove fatal, while many will get away with only stings from boney and sharp spines.
+Some may even prove fatal, while many will get away with only stings from boney and sharp spines.

 There are some exciting catfish out there, like the electric catfish of the Nile river.
 A large one of these guys could stun a human with up to 300-400 volts!
 Guides along the river will adamantly advise wearing shoes in the water.

 Catfish have evolved to do all sorts of things, even walk and talk!
-The striped Raphael catfish or “talking catfish” or the makes audible sounds using their spines, but a walking catfish?
+The striped Raphael catfish or “talking catfish” make audible sounds using their spines, but a walking catfish?

 The walking catfish uses its pectoral fins as arms to move along on land through wet and dry places.
 This catfish can also breathe out of the water to aid in survival during droughts or the like.
-Although the walking catfish isn’t native to the U.S., it has become an invasive species, breeding quickly.
+Although not native to the U.S., it has become an invasive species, breeding quickly.

 Catfish: An Ancient Fish